sjl/red-tape/docs/02-basics.markdown

      :errors nil}

 In a nutshell, this is all Red Tape does.
-You define form functions using `defform`, and those functions take in data and turn it into a map like this.
+You define form functions using `defform`, and those functions take in data and turn it into a result map like this.

 Let's add a bit of data cleaning to the form to get something more useful.